EBro912/BepInCharacterSwapper/README.md

-# CharacterSwapper
+# BepInCharacterSwapper
  A model swapper for DesktopMate built for BepInEx.
-[THIS IS A FORK FROM](https://github.com/EBro912/BepInCharacterSwapper)

  I've changed the name of the project cause i felt that the BepIn is redundancy as in the description is specified that is built for BepInEx.</br>
  I've also changed the vrm directory path due name convention, rather to have all the data from the user into a folder named UserData rather than into the root directory.